abdelrahim3AA/Learning-Management-Systems-LMS_GP/README.md

 # 📚 Learning Management System (LMS)

 ## 📖 Overview
-The **School Management System (SMS)** is a web-based platform designed to manage various academic and administrative tasks in educational institutions.
+The **Learning Management System (LMS)** is a web-based platform designed to manage various academic and administrative tasks in educational institutions.
 It simplifies student management, teacher assignments, exam tracking, communication, and extracurricular activities.

 ## 🚀 Features